SerenaChandler/Exhibition-Appetite/README.md

 # Expedition Appetite

-Expedition Appetite is an application a user would use to get travel details/directions and find nearby food options like restaurants, near their destination.
+**Expedition Appetite** is an application a user would use to get travel details/directions and find nearby food options like restaurants, near their destination.
 The user would first enter their **travel details** and tell us what **type of food** they were interested in.
 Then we would return back their travel details from a Google API and restaurant details from the Yelp API.

 Now the user has their travel itinerary and options for places to eat!

+Please visit our page: [Expedition Appetite](https://serenachandler.github.io/Project1/)

-## Objective of Project
+## Project Objective

 This project is a group assignment which included the team members **Jake Novelli**, **Cheng Tang**,and **Serena Chandler**.
 The project idea was open to us to come up with but we had certain restrictions and limitations to abide by.
 -   Use a `framework` other than **Bootstrap**